WebAssembly/design/FutureFeatures.md

 handle overflow locally, and one where it doesn't.

-When the application is prepared to handle overflow locally, it would be useful to have arithmetic operations which can indicate when overflow occured.
+When the application is prepared to handle overflow locally, it would be useful to have arithmetic operations which can indicate when overflow occurred.
 An example of this is the checked arithmetic builtins available in compilers such as [clang](http://clang.llvm.org/docs/LanguageExtensions.html#checked-arithmetic-builtins)